 Is there anything that might make masturbating a sinful act in the moral sense?
 Well, Jesus said about the commandment forbidding adultery, “You have heard that it was said, ‘You shall not commit adultery.’
 But I say to you that everyone who looks at a woman with lust has already committed adultery with her in his heart” (Matthew 5:27-28 NRSV).
 Lust is not what God had in mind when he created man and woman.
 It demeans the person we are lusting after even if it is only in our minds.
 Lust comes from the heart, from our inner desires, and it can consume us if we desire to own or possess another person sexuality for the purpose of gratifying our own desires.
 The problem is that we often masturbate because our minds are fantasizing about sex with some girl (or some boy).
 Or we begin to fantasize as we masturbate.
 So the real sin is not the masturbating, but the lust that goes with it—the desire to use someone sexually for our own gratification.

 So when it comes to sex our bodies do not cause us much trouble.
-It’s our minds that get messed up, and unfortunately religion and culture has often contributed to this.
+It’s our minds that get messed up, and unfortunately religion and culture have often contributed to this.
 Because of religious and cultural views, often passed on in families, kids grow up ashamed of their bodies and what they do with them.
-This can linger for a lifetime even if you intellectually come to know better.
+This can linger for a lifetime even if intellectually you know better.

 Intellectually you know that orgasm is a biological way of giving your body sexual release.
 From a sexual health point of view, masturbation is one of the safest sexual behaviors.
 As an adolescent your hormones are raging, you need release, so you stroke yourself, ejaculate, and get relief.